SnoopLawg/PyAutoRaid/README.md

 ### Installation

-1. [CLICK HERE](https://github.com/SnoopLawg/PyAutoRaid/releases/download/v1.7-beta/Main.exe) to download PyAutoRaid.exe (Main.exe for now)<br>
+1. [CLICK HERE](https://github.com/SnoopLawg/PyAutoRaid/releases/download/v1-beta/DailyQuests.exe) to download DailyQuests.exe<br>
 2. Create a shortcut for it if you would like on your desktop

 <p align="right">(<a href="#readme-top">back to top</a>)</p>